ipfs-inactive/ipfs-postmsg-proxy/README.md

     ✓ with a multihash
     ✓ streams a large file
     ✓ with ipfs path
-    ✓ with ipfs path, nested value
+    1) with ipfs path, nested value
     ✓ Promise test
     ✓ errors on invalid key
     ✓ errors on unknown path
     ✓ errors on dir path
   .catReadableStream
-    ✓ returns a Readable Stream for a cid .catPullStream
+    2) "before all" hook
+  .catPullStream
     ✓ returns a Pull Stream for a cid
   .get
-    ✓ with a base58 encoded multihash
-    ✓ with a multihash
-    ✓ large file
-    ✓ directory
-    ✓ with ipfs path, nested value
-    ✓ Promise test
-    ✓ errors on invalid key
-  .getReadableStream
+    3) returns a Readable Stream for a cid .getReadableStream
       ✓ returns a Readable Stream of Readable Streams .getPullStream
       ✓ returns a Pull Stream of Pull Streams
+      ✓ with a multihash
     .ls
       ✓ with a base58 encoded CID
       ✓ should correctly handle a non existing hash
       ✓ should correctly handle a non exiting path .lsReadableStream
       ✓ with a base58 encoded CID
     .lsPullStream
       ✓ with a base58 encoded CID

-.files (MFS Specific)
-  .mkdir
-Not supported in js-ipfs yet
-    ✓ make directory on root
-Not supported in js-ipfs yet
-    ✓ make directory and its parents
-Not supported in js-ipfs yet
-    ✓ make already existent directory
-  .write
-Not supported in js-ipfs yet
-    ✓ expect error
-Not supported in js-ipfs yet
-    ✓ expect no error
-  .cp
-Not supported in js-ipfs yet
-    ✓ copy file, expect error
-Not supported in js-ipfs yet
-    ✓ copy file, expect no error
-Not supported in js-ipfs yet
-    ✓ copy dir, expect error
-Not supported in js-ipfs yet
-    ✓ copy dir, expect no error
-  .mv
-Not supported in js-ipfs yet
-    ✓ move file, expect error
-Not supported in js-ipfs yet
-    ✓ move file, expect no error
-Not supported in js-ipfs yet
-    ✓ move dir, expect error
-Not supported in js-ipfs yet
-    ✓ move dir, expect no error
+  .key
+    .gen
+      4) creates a new rsa key
+    .list
+      5) lists all the keys
+      ✓ contains the created keys
+    .rename
+      6) "before all" hook
     .rm
-Not supported in js-ipfs yet
-    ✓ remove file, expect error
-Not supported in js-ipfs yet
-    ✓ remove file, expect no error
-Not supported in js-ipfs yet
-    ✓ remove dir, expect error
-Not supported in js-ipfs yet
-    ✓ remove dir, expect no error
-  .stat
-Not supported in js-ipfs yet
-    ✓ stat not found, expect error
-Not supported in js-ipfs yet
-    ✓ stat file
-Not supported in js-ipfs yet
-    ✓ stat dir
-  .read
-Not supported in js-ipfs yet
-    ✓ read not found, expect error
-Not supported in js-ipfs yet
-    ✓ read file
-  .ls
-Not supported in js-ipfs yet
-    ✓ ls not found, expect error
-Not supported in js-ipfs yet
-    ✓ ls directory
-Not supported in js-ipfs yet
-    ✓ ls -l directory
-  .flush
-Not supported in js-ipfs yet
-    ✓ flush not found, expect error
-Not supported in js-ipfs yet
-    ✓ flush root
-Not supported in js-ipfs yet
-    ✓ flush specific dir
+      7) removes a key
+      8) does not contain the removed name exchange
+      9) exports
+      10) imports
+      11) removes
   .miscellaneous
     ✓ .id
     ✓ .version
     ✓ .dns
     ✓ .id Promises support
     ✓ .version Promises support
     ✓ .dns Promises support
-  1) .stop
+    12) .stop
   .object
     callback API
       .new
         ✓ no layout
         ✓ template unixfs-dir
       .put
         ✓ of object
         ✓ of json encoded buffer
         ✓ of protobuf encoded buffer
         ✓ of buffer treated as Data field
         ✓ of DAGNode
         ✓ fails if String is passed
         ✓ DAGNode with a link
       .get
         ✓ with multihash
         ✓ with multihash (+ links)
         ✓ with multihash base58 encoded
         ✓ with multihash base58 encoded toString
       .data
         ✓ with multihash
         ✓ with multihash base58 encoded
         ✓ with multihash base58 encoded toString
       .links
         ✓ object.links with multihash
         ✓ with multihash (+ links)
         ✓ with multihash base58 encoded
         ✓ with multihash base58 encoded toString
       .stat
         ✓ with multihash
         ✓ with multihash (+ Links)
         ✓ with multihash base58 encoded
         ✓ with multihash base58 encoded toString
       .patch
         ✓ .addLink
         ✓ .rmLink
         ✓ .appendData
         ✓ .setData
     promise API
       ✓ object.new
       ✓ object.put
       ✓ object.get
       ✓ object.get multihash string
       ✓ object.data
       ✓ object.stat
       ✓ object.links
       object.patch
         ✓ .addLink
         ✓ .rmLink
         ✓ .appendData
         ✓ .setData
+  .pin
+    callback API
+      13) .ls type recursive
+      - .ls type indirect
+      14) .rm
+      15) .add
+      16) .ls
+      17) .ls type direct
+      18) .ls for a specific hash
+    promise API
+      19) .add
+      20) .ls
+      21) .ls hash
+      22) .rm
   .pubsub
     single node
       .publish
         ✓ errors on string messags
         ✓ message from buffer
       .subscribe
         ✓ to one topic
         ✓ to one topic with Promise
         ✓ to one topic with options and Promise
         ✓ attaches multiple event listeners
         ✓ discover options
     multiple nodes connected
       .peers
         ✓ does not error when not subscribed to a topic ✓ doesn't return extra peers
         ✓ returns peers for a topic - one peer
         ✓ lists peers for a topic - multiple peers
       .ls
         ✓ empty() list when no topics are subscribed
         ✓ list with 1 subscribed topic
         ✓ list with 3 subscribed topics
       multiple nodes
         ✓ receive messages from different node
         ✓ round trips a non-utf8 binary buffer correctly ✓ receive multiple messages
       load tests
         ✓ call publish 1k times
+Send/Receive 10k messages took: 9589 ms, 1042 ops / s

         ✓ send/receive 10k messages
         ✓ call subscribe/unsubscribe 1k times
+  .repo
+    23) .version
+    24) .version Promise
+    25) .stat
+    26) .stat Promise
+    27) .gc
+    28) .gc Promise
+  .stats
+    29) .bitswap
+    30) .bitswap Promise
+Not supported in js-ipfs yet
+    ✓ .bw
+Not supported in js-ipfs yet
+    ✓ .bw Promise
+Not supported in js-ipfs yet
+    ✓ .bwReadableStream
+Not supported in js-ipfs yet
+    ✓ .bwPullStream
+    31) .repo
+    32) .repo Promise
   .swarm
     callback API
       ✓ .connect
       ✓ time
       ✓ .addrs
       ✓ .localAddrs
       ✓ .disconnect
       .peers
         ✓ default
         ✓ verbose
         Shows connected peers only once
-        2) Connecting two peers with one address each ✓ Connecting two peers with two addresses each promise API
+          ✓ Connecting two peers with one address each ✓ Connecting two peers with two addresses each promise API
       ✓ .connect
       ✓ time
       ✓ .peers
       ✓ .addrs
       ✓ .localAddrs
       ✓ .disconnect

-189 passing
+159 passing
-13 pending
+14 pending
-2 failing
+32 failing
 ```

 ## Caveats